Debugging Workflows¶

 Configuration File Debugging¶

-You can also set error preservation in config.toml
+You can also set error preservation in config.toml:

 Note: CLI flags override config file settings.